 Shake Shack started as nothing more than a food cart at Madison Square Gardens and has now grown into an international franchise.
 Its Burgers are fantastic and we love the Crinkle cut fries.
 For a fast-food restaurant, it’s rare in that it serves alcohol.
 But its Shakes and Concretes are what separate it from the crowd.

 The Burgers are less fast food and more gourmet style are some of the best burgers we have tried.
 The Smoke Stack served with lashings of thick smoked bacon, is possibly the best burger in the world!
 While there you simply have to try the Concretes.
 A super-thick milkshake ice cream cross with chunks and sauce.
 Just amazing.

 General Tso’s Chicken (or Shrimp)

 New York’s China Town is a thriving and populous part of the City that only seems to grow in both size and numbers.
 Combined with the American love of Chinese food and it’s easy to see why Chinese food is big on New Yorkers’ appetites.
 The City has some fantastic Chinese restaurants both in and out of China Town.

-One of the most popular and localised Dishes is General Tso’s Chicken.
-This Sweet, Salty, Spicy Dish is the most renowned chinese dish in the City.
+One of the most popular and localized Dishes is General Tso’s Chicken.
+This Sweet, Salty, Spicy Dish is the most renowned Chinese dish in the City.
 There are competing stories as to who invented the Dish but we know It was invented by Chinese immigrants to New York many years ago.

-Chicken is First Deep fried in batter and then coated in a rich sweet soy sauce based chilli sauce.
-Despite the use of large whole dried chilli’s the dish isn’t very spicy as long as you avoid eating the Chilli’s.
-Although Chicken is the Proper ingredient most restaurants offer variations and the King Prawn (Shrimp) Variation is our favourite.
+Chicken is First Deep fried in batter and then coated in a rich sweet soy sauce-based chilli sauce.
+Despite the use of large whole dried chili’s the dish isn’t very spicy as long as you avoid eating the Chillies.
+Although Chicken is the Proper ingredient most restaurants offer variations and the King Prawn (Shrimp) Variation is our favorite.

 The Chicken bites are reminiscent of Chicken Wings and the sweet, spicy sauce adds to that sense.
 This is the kind of dish we just can’t get enough of, it has real addicts appeal to it and is incredibly moreish!